 Bottlenose dolphins are known for their cognitive abilities, such as mimicry and concept learning.
-Because of this and friendly nature towards humans, bottlenose dolphins are a common sight in aquarium shows across the world.
+Because of this and friendly nature towards humans, bottlenose dolphins are a common sight in aquarium shows worldwide.

-Moreover, they are also trained by the military of several nations (the United States and Russia) to detect enemy divers and underwater mines.
+Moreover, they are also trained by several nations’ military (the United States and Russia) to detect enemy divers and underwater mines.